lmas/akvarium/README.md

 ### Phase Three

 - Add camera controls (zoom and pan), so the aquarium can increase in volume.
-- Add more entities; floating jellyfish, shrimp, feeding anemones, swaying kelp stalks.
+- Add more entities; floating [jellyfish], shrimp, feeding anemones, swaying kelp stalks.
 - Replace the school of clownfish; herring seems more appropriate?
 - Add animation; all entities should render a couple of frames.
 - Add shader to simulate shimmering fish scales.